Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: FJ model and emergent behaviours

-In general, the final opinions converge to different values, causing disagreement among agents.
-However, certain subgroups of agents can still have consensus amongst themselves and form opinion clusters in the final opinion.
-Naturally, the question arises how the formation of these opinion clusters depends on network topology and stubborn behaviour.
+Naturally, the question arises as to how the formation of these opinion clusters depends on network topology and stubborn behaviour.
 The following example illustrates the effect of network topology on the opinion clusters. \begin{expm} Consider the network $\mathcal{G}$ shown in Fig. \ref{Fig:expm_1_graph}. $\mathcal{G}$ has two stubborn agents: $2$ and $6$ with $\beta_2=0.3$, and $\beta_6=0.6$, and no oblivious agents.
-For initial opinions chosen from a uniform distribution on $[0,10]$, the opinions under the FJ model \eqref{eq:FJ_opinion_dynamics} evolve as shown in Fig. \ref{Fig:expm_1_sim}.
-The following opinion clusters form in the final opinion: agents $3,4$ and $5$ converge to $7.95$, agents $1,6$ converge to $8.85$ and agent $2$ converges to $6.83$.
+For initial opinions chosen from a uniform distribution on $[0,10]$, three opinion clusters form under the FJ model \eqref{eq:FJ_opinion_dynamics} as shown in Fig. \ref{Fig:expm_1_sim}.
+The agents $3,4$ and $5$ form an opinion cluster, agents $1$ and $6$ form another cluster and the agent $2$ forms the third cluster.
 Next, we modify $\mathcal{G}$ by adding edge $(1,5)$ with weight $0.5$ (and reducing the weight of $(4,5)$ to $0.5$ to ensure $W$ remains row-stochastic) as shown in Fig.\ref{Fig:modified_g}.
 For the same stubbornness and the initial opinions, Fig. \ref{Fig:final_op_modified_g} shows that node $5$ forms a new cluster while the rest belong to the same opinion clusters.

 \end{expm}

 Example \ref{Example-1} demonstrates that the underlying topology has a significant impact on formation of opinion clusters in the network.
 Motivated by this, our objective is to establish the topology-based conditions that steer a subgroup of agents in the network to form an opinion cluster in the FJ framework.